Assistance programs Clermont County Ohio

-- Rent and mortgage assistance and homeless shelter - The agency can direct people to rent assistance programs, and they run a homeless shelter for people who have been evicted.
+- Rent or mortgage assistance and homeless shelter - The agency can direct people to rent assistance programs, and they run a homeless shelter for people who have been evicted.
 Also, the community action agency can direct people to foreclosure and mortgage programs.
 Learn more on mortgage help in Ohio.

 While in general, the financial support from CCCSI Clermont Services is limited, they may have referrals.
 For example, there may be some non-profits or other organizations in the Batavia Ohio region that can help with paying a security deposit on a new, low income apartment for the formerly homeless.
 Or other groups may offer free food, clothing, and other support.
 Read more Clermont County Community Services assistance programs.

-If you need emergency help for bills, your mortgage payment, rent, housing expenses, and other assistance, try contacting the Salvation Army of Greater Cincinnati.
-Phone number 513-762-5600.
+Salvation Army of Clermont (Greater Cincinnati) offers emergency help, case management, and free stuff.
+Low-income families can get help for bills, their mortgage payment, rent, housing expenses, and other assistance.
 They also may be able to help residents of Clermont County.
-They also have seasonal support, whether a homeless shelter in the winter or Christmas toys, or fall back to school supplies for students.
-Or try the Salvation Army free food pantry or clothing bank.
+They also have seasonal support, whether a homeless shelter in the winter or Christmas toys, or free fall back to school supplies for students.
+Or try the Salvation Army free food pantry or clothing bank as well as apply for a hotel voucher in Clermont County.
+Phone number 513-762-5600

 Catholic Charities SouthWestern Ohio can from time to provide provide limited financial assistance.
-In addition, the non-profit organization can provides counseling, referrals to federal and Ohio government programs, resources and support for people in southwestern Ohio.
-Get limited help for utility bills and housing expenses, and access to other programs including mental or counseling, caregiver/older adult services, pregnancy counseling, adoption, and enhance your parenting and enrichment skills.
-513-241-7745
+In addition, the non-profit organization can provides counseling, referrals to federal and Ohio government programs, as well as resources for people in southwestern Ohio.
+Get limited help for utility bills and housing expenses, and access to other programs including mental or counseling.
+There is also help for immigrants as well as women facing DV.
+Or get caregiver/older adult services, pregnancy counseling, adoption, and enhance your parenting and enrichment skills.
+Call 513-241-7745